24 Valentine’s Day Cookie Recipes You’ll Absolutely Love

 This February 14, show you care in the best way we know how: dessert (mostly with chocolate).
-We have pulled together some of our favorite cookies for whatever your Valentine’s Day style is, whether it is a romantic night with someone special or just treating yourself.
+Whether it’s a romantic night with someone special or just treating yourself, these cookies will fit any Valentine’s Day meal.
 Our Conversation Heart Cookies will surely break the ice, while others like the Chocolate Coconut Macaroons let you show off some serious skill.
 Try these decadent recipes to make your Valentine’s Day extra special this year.

 Conversation Heart Cookies

 Celebrate Valentine's Day with these heart-shaped sugar cookies!
 This recipe uses whole-wheat pastry flour, cream cheese and lemon extract to make a healthier (and delicious!) cookie perfect for decorating.
 Bring them to school or work to get the conversation started.
 Source: EatingWell.com, February 2020

 These melt-in-your-mouth polvorones (Mexican wedding cookies) get a chocolate makeover by replacing all the nuts in the traditional version with ground chocolate.
 Addictive just as they are, you can also grate a little cinnamon stick over them before serving.
 Source: EatingWell Magazine, November/December 2018

 These airy coconut cookies get an upgrade with a simple dark chocolate drizzle in this healthy dessert recipe.